Anjuli08/KIRO/README.md

 # KIRO
-A static site based on theme "New Year" under HACKY NEW YEAR.

-### The main page of the file is 'base.html'
+A static site based on theme "New Year" under HACKY NEW YEAR The main page of the file is 'base.html'